To freeze the slideshow, click any thumbnail below. All photos courtesy of NASA.

 to service the tank with my left.

-Living in zero gravity is a lot of fun, but when I want to do useful work I must stablize
+Living in zero gravity is a lot of fun, but when I wanted to do useful work I had to stabilize

 myself with a handhold or foothold.